-First-year students should receive information about residence hall assignment in July.
+All first years will live in one of the two first year residence halls.
+First-year students should receive information about residence hall assignments from the Office of Residential Life.
 If you have a roommate, you will be given that person's contact information so that you can introduce yourself this summer.
 All exchange students will be living in the Global Service House.

 · Your package must weigh less than 50 pounds.

 · Your package must be able to be carried by one person.

 · If you need the package to be sent to your room, your package must be clearly labeled like this:

 204 West Washington Street